The Formal Theory of Monads, Univalently: Introduction

 However, there are some challenges when working with univalent categories.
-For instance, the usual definition of the \emph{Kleisli category} \cite{mac2013categories} does not give rise to a univalent category.
-Given a monad $m$ on $\C$, we define $\kleisli{m}$ as the category whose objects are objects $x : \C$ and whose morphisms from $x$ to $y$ are morphisms $x \onecell m(y)$ in $\C$.
-However, even if $\C$ is univalent, the category $\kleisli{m}$ is \textbf{not} guaranteed to be univalent as well.
-The technical reason is that isomorphisms in $\kleisli{m}$ are not the same as isomorphisms in $\C$.
-Therefore, $\kleisli{m}$ does not actually define a Kleisli category in univalent foundations.
-A solution to this problem has already been given: we need to use its Rezk completion \cite{univalence-principle}.
+For instance, given a monad $m$ on a category $\C$, we usually define the Kleisli category $\kleisli{m}$ of $m$ to be the category whose objects are objects of $\C$ and whose morphisms from $x$ to $y$ are morphisms $x \rightarrow m(x)$ \cite{mac2013categories}.
+Even if we assume $\C$ to be univalent, the category $\kleisli{m}$ does not have to be univalent as well, and this means that $\kleisli{m}$ does not give the Kleisli category for a monad on a univalent category.
+A solution to this problem has already been given: instead of using $\kleisli{m}$, we need to use its Rezk completion \cite{univalence-principle}.
 However, the necessary theorems about the Kleisli category (e.g., every monad gives rise to an adjunction via the Kleisli category) have not been proven in that work.

 In the present paper, we study and formalize the formal theory of monads by Street \cite{street1972formal} in univalent foundations.
-More specifically, we formalize the key notions, which are the bicategory of monads and Eilenberg-Moore objects, in univalent foundations, and we illustrate them with numerous examples.
+More specifically, we formalize the key notions, which are the bicategory of monads and Eilenberg-Moore objects, and we illustrate them with numerous examples.
 We also prove the two main theorems that relate monads to adjunctions: every adjunction gives rise to a monad and in a bicategory with Eilenberg-Moore objects, every monad gives rise to an adjunction.
 In addition, we instantiate the formal theory of monads to deduce the main theorems about Kleisli categories.
+The contribution of this paper is the development of the formal theory of monads in univalent foundations and a proof that in univalent foundations, every monad gives rise to an adjunction via the Kleisli category.

 The abstract setting provided by the formal theory of monads is beneficial for formalization, which is our main motivation for this work.
 The main theorems are only proven once in this setting, and afterwards they are instantiated to the relevant cases of interest without the need of reproving anything.
+In addition, we think that this work would be useful to formalize the categorical semantics of linear logic \cite{mellies2009categorical} or the enriched effect calculus \cite{EggerMS14}.